Pencils0101001101001010/captivity-full-stack/app/(admin)/Admin_Notes.md

 [] Short out the way the new added on sizes and quanities is being passed to each color, currently not allowing the passing of more added options

-[] Types error on create actions functions, and...
+[] Types error on create actions functions.